KyleKim107/Microservice-Hands-on/README.md

 ## API Versioning and Backward Compatibility
-An API’s specification resembles a commitment between services, leading developers to typically presume that it remains unchanged when interacting with other services.
+- An API specification is like an agreement between services, which often leads developers to assume that it will remain consistent when interacting with other services.

-However, API request and response specifications are inevitably subject to change.
-Due to the nature of microservices, where services are often divided based on organizational structure, it can be challenging to promptly notify all affected services about these changes.
-This lack of coordination frequently leads to system failures.
+- However, API request and response specifications are bound to change over time.
+Due to the nature of microservices, where services are often split based on the organization’s structure, it can be difficult to quickly notify all affected services of these changes.
+This lack of coordination often results in system failures.

-The most classic approach to handling changes in API specifications is for all affected services to update simultaneously to adapt.
+- The most common approach to managing changes in API specifications is for all affected services to update at the same time to stay in sync.